ShovitDutta/io.file/context.md

 - 130: Signal interrupt

 ## Environment Verification

 The environment has been verified with the following setup:

-- Docker is installed and functional
+- KICS executable (kics.exe) is available and functional
-- KICS Docker image (checkmarx/kics:latest) has been pulled successfully
 - Basic scan functionality tested with sample Terraform files
 - Custom rules are available in the CSE-IaC-Scanning repository
 - Scans can be run with both built-in and custom rules